Here’s an idea of where we get some of our inspiration - a number of designers we feel made a huge contribution to graphic design and global branding.

 In his 1947–1949 redesign for Penguin Books, a project that resulted in the establishment of Penguin Composition Rules, Jan Tschichold specified use of Gill Sans for book titles, and in branding their Pelican imprint.
 In the 1990s, the BBC adopted Gill Sans for its wordmark and many of its on-screen television graphics.

-©2017 Crilly & Wardell Consultants Ltd. All rights reserved.
-Made in Ireland
+©2020 Crilly & Wardell Consultants Ltd. All rights reserved.
+Made with pride in Ireland